 Plan your meals and snacks to occur every 3-4 hours.
 Skipping can be a trap for overeating later on.

 If your kid is full, let him stop eating.
 Don’t make him finish his meal or take a certain number of bites of food.
 This makes it even harder to regulate his appetite.

 3. Use Filling Nutrients

 The nutrients fiber, fat and protein encourage fullness so it’s a good idea to make sure meals contain these nutrients.

 Offer 100% whole grains, fruits, and vegetables for fiber.
 Use sensible amounts of low fat dairy products and lean meats, eggs, nuts, and beans to pump up the protein and also promote fullness.
 Likewise, avocado, nuts, seeds and healthy oils help induce satiety.

 A nutritious breakfast starts the body’s “engine” and sets the pattern for eating at regular intervals.
 Kids who skip breakfast may find themselves hungrier after school and at dinner time.

 Remember: A “starving” child will eat.
 It’s up to you to have a strategic, healthy plan in place.
-Respect the power of appetite in your child.
-Anticipate it, cover it, honor it and use healthy, nourishing, satisfying food options that your child can enjoy.

 What do you notice about your child’s appetite?